Skip to main content

 Winix: PlasmaWave Technology

-The 5500-2 uses a 4-stage system: washable pre-filter, washable AOC (Advanced Odor Control) carbon filter, True HEPA, and PlasmaWave.
+The 5510 uses a 4-stage system: washable pre-filter, True HEPA, activated carbon, and PlasmaWave.
 PlasmaWave generates hydroxyl radicals that break down chemical vapors, bacteria, and allergens at a molecular level without producing harmful ozone.
 It is CARB-certified safe.
-The washable AOC carbon filter is a genuine cost saver because you rinse it instead of replacing it.
+One change worth flagging: unlike the discontinued 5500-2, the carbon is no longer a separate washable AOC layer.
+On the 5510 the HEPA and carbon ship together as a replaceable Filter Q, so it is no longer the low-filter-cost option it once was.
+The pre-filter is still washable.

 For households dealing with cooking odors, pet smells, or chemical off-gassing from new furniture, PlasmaWave provides a measurable benefit beyond what passive carbon filtration achieves.